Intuitive vs. Analytical Personality Traits

 • They like to have all of the relevant facts before making a decision.

-• They value data, especially quantitative data.
+• Analytical personality types value data, especially quantitative data.

 • They have a “prove it” mindset and want to hear the underlying reasoning behind decisions.